-The Directors present the Strategic Report for Quantum Exponential Group plc ("the Company" and its subsidiaries undertakings (together referred to as "the Group" for the period ending 30 April 2022.
+The Directors present the Strategic Report for Quantum Exponential Group plc ("the Company") and its subsidiaries undertakings (together referred to as "the Group") for the year ending 30 April 2023.

 Company overview

 Quantum Exponential Group plc is a UK listed company Fund investing in early - stage Quantum Technology start-ups and scale-ups.
 It is in the privileged position of seeing the vast majority of early-stage quantum deals.